-- Review the Book of Lists, a directory of leading employers in major urban areas in California, available on campus at the Thomas J. Long Business Library.
+- Review the Book of Lists, a directory of leading employers in major urban areas, available on campus at the Thomas J. Long Business Library.

 Prepare for the interview

 - Plan open-ended questions to ask.

 - Contact the person by phone (see Sample Telephone Script below) or email.

 - Mention how you got his or her name.